How to Inspect Appliances According to TREC Standards

 This course has been approved by:

-The student-member's information is recorded on InterNACHI's servers for membership compliance verification, and automatically logs completion into InterNACHI's online Continuing Education log.
+The member's information is recorded on InterNACHI's servers for membership compliance verification, and completion is automatically logged into InterNACHI's online Continuing Education log.
 It counts as eight InterNACHI Continuing Education hours (8 CEU).

 Non-members may view only the first page of the course.